-Stephen Barnett has worked in Theatre, Acting, Photography, Storytelling, Playwriting, Screenwriting, Interior & Furniture Design, Construction, Sculpture, and the Cinema Arts throughout his professional career because these multiple disciplinary experiences help produce better storytelling.
+Stephen Barnett has independently studied and accumulatively worked in Performance, Theatre, Acting, Photography, Playwriting, Screenwriting, Construction, Interior & Furniture Design, Art, Sculpture, and Cinema throughout his professional career because he knows these multiple disciplinary experiences help produce better storytelling.

 He recently graduated with a Master's in Gender, Sexuality, and Cinema Theory from the CUNY Graduate Center shortly after a CUNY Baccalaureate for Unique and Interdisciplinary Studies in Theatre and Cinema production.

-Consequently, he has currently produced a filmography of twenty films of varied budget, length, cast, crew, content, and accolades.
+Consequently, he has produced, thus far, a filmography of twenty films of varied budget, length, cast, crew, content, and accolades.

-As well, his personal time is spent working as a 2&3-dimensional artist.
 In the vernacular of "Art-speak," these works are described as: Mixed-Media Structural Assemblages, but he refers to them as: Photography Sculptures.
-These works relate the B/W image(s) with gestures of wood, found objects, and a touch of color to accentuate a line or to highlight.
-The purpose and pleasure he seeks to achieve is a symbiotic balance of beauty found in the "ugly" of trash; a sense of pride from that which is shamed as discarded.
+These works relate his film/darkroom B/W image(s) with gestures of wood, found objects, and a touch of color to accentuate a line or to highlight.
+The purpose and pleasure he seeks to achieve is a symbiotic balance of beauty found in the "ugly" of trash; to instill a sense of pride from that which is shamed and discarded.

 6" x 16.5" (x 3.5")